Gold Standard test in the initial workup of renal disease:

-The ideal sample for urinalysis is the ‘mid stream clean catch’ sample obtained from the patient.
+The ideal sample for urinalysis is the ‘mid-stream clean catch’ sample obtained from the patient.
 The sample of urine should be approximately 30–60 ml.

 Men: Discard the initial 200 ml of urine and obtain the midstream sample.

 Women: It is advised to clean the external genitalia before urinating with disinfecting wipes to avoid contamination of the sample.
 Obtain the mid-stream sample after discarding the initial 200 ml.
-Alternatively in some patients, the sample can be obtained by inserting a Foley’s catheter or even inserting a needle in the suprapubic area to obtain sterile samples.
-In case of urinary tract infection, collect the sample before starting the patient on empiric antibiotics.
+Alternatively, in some patients, the sample can be obtained by inserting a Foley’s catheter or even inserting a needle in the suprapubic area to obtain sterile samples.
+In case of a urinary tract infection, collect the sample before starting the patient on empiric antibiotics.
 Ideally, the sample should be tested about 30–60 minutes after collecting the sample.
 If a delay is expected, it is best to keep the sample refrigerated.

 The other kind of sample collection is the 24-hour sample collection, used to measure certain parameters like creatinine, protein, sodium, potassium, nitrogen, calcium, oxalate, urate and the total volume.

 On day 1, void urine normally in the toilet.
 Start collecting the urine voided after that in a container provided.
 Continue collecting the sample throughout the 24-hour period, including the next day’s early morning sample.
 Store the sample in a refrigerator or a cool place during the period of collection.